arez/arez/README.md

 * Change ActionCompletedEvent so it explicitly records exception generated as part of action.

-* Add structure to buildfile to setup annotation processor

 * Consider removing Observer from the public API so instead just Disposable (or Node) is returned from autorun.

 * Add @PreDispose and @PostDispose annotations that can be applied to methods that are called before and after a